microsoft/quantum-curriculum-samples/README.md

 ## Course Syllabus <a name="syllabus" />

-Here is the syllabus of the latest version of the curriculum, based on the course taught at Northeastern University Seattle in 2020.
+Here is the syllabus of the latest version of the curriculum:

 **Course Structure**
 * One three-hour session per week (lecture + lab time combined); 14 weeks.